scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 Also, if certificate issuance is synchronized... a restart based strategy would force your entire fleet of deployed applications to reboot at the same time.

-This causes a massive spike in usage across your cluster of machines and overwhelm upstream dependencies.
+This causes a massive spike in usage across your cluster of machines and overwhelms upstream dependencies.
 Possibly you can effectively DDOS yourself.

 ### How can we address short credential lifespans without container restarts?